Rain Walker

 • Location: British Columbia, Canada

-• Occupation / Role: Climate activist, rewilding advocate, permaculture student
+• Occupation / Role: Climate activist, forest defender, student of sacred ecology

 ✨ Appearance & Aura